sandialabs/GenTen/README.md

 	Arrange total time = 3.47e-04 seconds, average time = 3.47e-04 seconds
 ```

-# Updating Kokkos
+# Updating Bundled Libraries (For Developers)

-Genten uses `git subtree` to manage the bundled Kokkos source.
-Below is a summary of the steps required to update Genten's clone to the latest Kokkos sources.
+GenTen uses `git subtree` to manage the bundled sources for the several bundled libraries it depends on.
+Below is a summary of the steps required to update GenTen's clone to the latest sources using Kokkos as an example.

 First add a remote referencing the Kokkos github repo:
 ```